firepear/ladderback/README.md

 US, most of Mexico, and as far south as Nicaragua.

 [![Image of a ladderback woodpecker, perched on a juniper twig](ladderback.jpg)](ladderback.jpg)
+_A female ladderback, on a juniper branch in New Mexico_

 This is a small Javascript widget library with zero dependencies.
 It also does not interoperate with modern frameworks, and is almost